fggo/python/README.md

 ```

 ## Creating the Database
+Because Django stores most of the information related to a project in a database, we need to create a database that Django can work with.
+Create the database for the Learning Log project.

 Any time we modify a database, we say we’re migrating the database.
 Issuing the migrate command for the first time tells Django to make sure the database matches the current state of the project.
 The first time we run this command in a new project using SQLite, Django will create a new database for us.
 SQLite is a database that runs off a single file; it’s ideal for writing simple apps because you won’t have to pay much attention to managing the database.
 ```
 python3.6 manage.py migrate